softwaredevelop/mql5/Indicators/MyIndicators/Murrey_Math_Line_X.md

 - **`InpUpperTimeframe`**: The timeframe on which the Murrey Math calculation is performed.
 Setting this to a higher timeframe (e.g., `PERIOD_H4`) will display the H4 levels on any lower timeframe chart (e.g., M15). `PERIOD_CURRENT` uses the chart's own timeframe.
 Default: `PERIOD_H4`.
 - **`InpStepBack`**: The number of bars to shift the calculation start point into the past. `0` means the calculation is based on the most recent bars.
 Default: `0`.
 - **`InpLabelSide`**: Determines where the descriptive text labels are displayed.
-  - `Left`: Labels are aligned to the left edge of the chart window.
+  - `Left`: Labels are aligned to the left edge of the chart window (first visible bar).
-  - `Right`: Labels are aligned to the most recent price action on the right.
+  - `Right`: Labels are aligned to the right side (future/current price).
   - Default: `Left`.
 - **Line Colors & Widths**: A full set of inputs to customize the color and width of each of the 13 Murrey Math lines individually.
-- **Labels**: Inputs to control the font, font size, and object prefix for all created chart objects.
+- **Visual Settings**: Inputs to control the font face, font size, and a unique object prefix to prevent conflicts with other indicators.

 ## 5. Usage and Interpretation